ForthScriptLang/forthscript/README.md

 * Objects/tables. object/table is a hash map from string to pila values, that can be used to do some data & code encapsulation.

-These ones is the lowest priority imaginable
+These ones are the lowest priority imaginable

 * Package manager.
 For interpreter executable, there should be an option to install packages both with Pila and native code.
 There also should be some way to handle versions